albrechtcolia/c-learning/readme.md

 - 17 - Reverse copying strings
 - 18 - Occurrence finder
 - 19 - String splitting
-- 20 - String splitting into tokens
+- 20 - String splitting into tokens (token extractor)
-- 21 - String splitting into tokens when the occurrence is a string
+- 21 - String splitting into tokens when the occurrence is a string (token extractor)

 <b>Arrays</b>
 - 22 - One-dimensional array